Women fighting extremism is the topic of my U.S. visit under the autopsy of the State Department.

-The first moment I listened to the topic from the organizers in Jerusalem, I giggled inside me and said: Oh what would they do if they know about my Hamas tendencies.
-But later on I was giving the topic more seriousness of my thought.
+The first moment I listened to the argument from the organizers in Jerusalem, I giggled at me and said: Oh what would they do if they know about my Hamas tendencies.
+But later on, I was giving the topic more seriousness of my thought.
 I stopped myself at the fact that the first thing that came to my mind was Hamas.
-I was aware though, that my comparison in my head was based on what people think of Hamas not what I think.
-Well, of course, I don’t want to praise Hamas, because Hams falls in my praise only in a few positions, when Fatah conspires against them, when the world puts in a huge circle of fire and compares it with al Qaida.
+I was aware, though that my comparison in my head was based on what people think of Hamas not what I think.
+Well, of course, I don’t want to praise Hamas, because Hams falls in my praise only in a few positions, when Fatah conspires against them when the world puts in a huge circle of fire and compares it with al-Qaida.
 And politically, I admit that they are more organized sometimes and they as a party keep developing their tactics.
 And since they gained the sympathy last summer in Gaza, I still didn’t see them going to an opposite extreme.
-And again, the fact that Fatah is doing so badly, it only makes Hamas look always better.
+And again, the fact that Fatah is doing so badly, it only makes Hamas always look better.

 But Hamas and extremism is not the issue.
-Fatah and extremism is not an issue.
-Muslims and extremism is not as well the issue, as much as Christians and Jews and extremist are not the issue.
+Fatah and extremism are not an issue.
+Muslims and extremism are not as well the issue, as much as Christians and Jews and extremist is not the issue.

-We are living in a world were we are all becoming extreme and pathetically narrow minded to a level where we consequently closed on our minds and hearts to all but those whom we define closely as “ours” or “ us”.
+We are living in a world where we are all becoming extreme and pathetically narrow-minded to a level where we consequently closed on our minds and hearts to all but those whom we define carefully as “ours” or “ us.”

 We are standing at the top of the level in which the only next level is going down or jump.
-In all cases our end seem a hollow end.
+In all cases, our end seems a hollow end.

 It is our way of living.
 Our way of thinking.